FOLLOW US

 British nationals who live in the UK and who are on a short-term visit to New Zealand are eligible for urgent healthcare treatment under the reciprocal health agreement with New Zealand.
 This agreement does not extend to routine, non-emergency medical treatment including prescriptions.

-FCDO has a list of medical facilities in New Zealand.
+FCDO has a list of medical providers in New Zealand.

 There is also guidance on healthcare if you’re living in New Zealand.